pansap99/COBRA/README.md

 ## Evaluation of trained model

-Using again the script ```sample_points.py``` you can produce test points by chaning the random seed.
+Again, using the script ```sample_points.py``` you can produce test points by changing the random seed.
-After this you can run:
+Then, you can run:

 ```
 python infer.py --model_3d=model_name --vis
 ```
 where this time **model_name** is the name of the model inside the ```./models/test``` folder.
-This script will visualize the predicted points and print the evaluation metrics like below.
+This script will visualize the predicted points and print the evaluation metrics, as shown below.

 ```
 Eval metrics